-We have reviewed the accompanying interim standalone statement of financial position of Raya Holding Company for Financial Investments (S.A.E.) as of 30 September 2024, as well as the related interim standalone statements of profit or loss, comprehensive income, changes in equity and cash flows for the nine months then ended, and a summary of significant accounting policies and other explanatory notes.
-Management is responsible for the preparation and fair presentation of these interim standalone financial statements in accordance with Egyptian Accounting Standards.
-Our responsibility is to express a conclusion on these interim standalone financial statements based on our limited review.
+We have Audited the accompanying standalone statement of financial position of Raya Holding for Financial Investments (S.A.E.) which comprise the standalone statement of financial position as of 31 December 2024, and the standalone statements of profit or loss, comprehensive income, changes in equity and cash flows for the year then ended, and a summary of significant accounting policies and other explanatory notes.

+Management's responsibility for the standalone financial statements